celery/celery/docs/userguide/calling.rst

 .. note::

-    If the task is not registered in the current process then you can also execute a task by name.
+    If the task is not registered in the current process you can call it by name.

-    You do this by using the :meth:`@send_task` method of the celery instance
+    The :meth:`@send_task` method is used for this purpose:

     .. code-block:: python